Plumsail/workflow-actions-pack-docs/source/actions/List items processing.rst

     *  -  Field Name
        -  Name of the field for which you want to get the version history.
        -  ``Title``
+    *  -  Item ID
+       -  Item ID of the item for which you want to get the version history.
+       -  ``10``
     *  -  List
        -  Title or Url of chosen list
        -  ``Documents``
-    *  -  Item ID
-       -  Item ID of the for which you want to get the version history.
-       -  ``10``
     *  -  AdminLogin
        -  The login of the user who has appropriate permissions to perform operation.
 This parameter doesn't exist in the version for SharePoint 2013 on-premise.
        -  admin@contoso.com